andreafalletti/hyprland-/Configuring-Hyprland.md

-movetoworkspace - moves the focused window to workspace X - params: workspace ID pseudo - toggles the focused window to be pseudotiled - params: none movefocus - moves the focus in a specified direction - params: l/r/u/d (left right up down)
+movetoworkspace - moves the focused window to workspace X - params: workspace ID pseudo - toggles the focused window to be pseudotiled - params: none movefocus - moves the focus in a specified direction - params: l/r/u/d (left right up down) togglegroup - (only dwindle) toggles the current window and its siblings (recursively) into a group - params: none changegroupactive - (only dwindle) switches to the next window in a group. - params: none
 ```

 ## Executing